-Born and raised in New Orleans, Cindy came to Oregon in 1980 as a college transfer student.
-She married Cottage Grove native Ralph Weeldreyer in 1982 and has been a proud "Grover" since 1983.
-Cindy spent 12 years as a Lane County elected official on the Lane Community College Board and the Lane County Board of Commissioners.
-In 2003, Cindy succeeded Darin Bailey as host of KNND's long-running Sunday morning gospel program.
-She enjoys a close connection with the local faith community as the host of KNND's Sunday Morning Light Program from 7-10 a.m. and from decades of volunteer service as a former church youth pastor and editor of The Sentinel's monthly Faith Page.
-She welcomes your Sunday morning phone calls and feedback.
-Cindy hosts the Thursday Beeper Show from 9-10 am., which features educational topics.
-She also hosts Saturday's Swap-N-Shop Program from 10-11 a.m.
-Cindy is KNND's Community Calendar Coordinator and editor of the e-publication "Around The Grove."
-She invites you to send community announcements to her at firstname.lastname@example.org for listing on KNND's website calendar and inclusion in the on-air announcements read during live programs and in the ATG weekly community newsletter.
+I was born and raised in New Orleans and, in 1980, I came to Oregon as a college transfer student.
+I wisely married Cottage Grove native Ralph Weeldreyer in 1982 and have been a proud "Grover" since 1983.
+I had the honor of serving 12 years as a Lane County elected official first on the Lane Community College Board and then two terms on Lane County Board of Commissioners.
+In 2003, my friend Darin Bailey passed the torch to me to host KNND's long-running Sunday morning gospel program.
+I enjoy a close connection with the local faith community as the host of KNND's Sunday Morning Light Program from 7-10 a.m. and from decades of volunteer service as a former church youth pastor and editor of The Sentinel's monthly Faith Page (2007-2017).
+I welcome your Sunday morning phone calls and feedback.
+I also host the Thursday Beeper Show from 9-10 am., which features educational topics.
+I am KNND's Community Calendar Coordinator and editor of the e-publication "Around The Grove."
+Please email your community announcement to firstname.lastname@example.org.
+I'll put it on KNND's website calendar and in our on-air announcements we read during live programs.
+It will also be included in the ATG weekly community newsletter.

 Diane is an experienced marketing consultant who loves to help her clients grow their business.
 E-mail Diane (click on her name) or give her a call at 541-942-2468 to let her create a custom marketing plan for you.